rdesc/lx-computer-vision/README.md

 where `[ROBOT_NAME]` could be the real or the virtual robot (use whichever you ran the `dts code workbench` and `dts code build` command with).

+In the noVNC desktop, click on the icon marked "VLS - Visual Lane Servoing Exercise" and then you should follw the prompts in the terminal where you ran `dts code workbench`.

 Now you can proceed to the [first notebook](./notebooks/01-Pinhole-Camera/pinhole_camera_matrix.ipynb).